wszdexdrf/rust-trezor-api/README.md

 A fork of a [fork](https://github.com/romanz/rust-trezor-api) of a [lib](https://github.com/stevenroose/rust-trezor-api), which provides a way to communicate with a Trezor T device from a rust project.

-Previous forks were focused on bitcoin-only, **this one focuses on providing an ethereum interface**, which can be used by [ethers-rs](https://github.com/gakonst/ethers-rs/).
+Previous iterations were focused on bitcoin-only, **this one focuses on providing an ethereum interface**, which can be used by [ethers-rs](https://github.com/gakonst/ethers-rs/).

 ## Requirements